-A company can face challenges in meeting ongoing disclosure obligations to keep the market appropriately informed after listing.
-In some jurisdictions, a reporting code or similar guidance may exist to help listed companies.
-These can include disclosures covering matters such as research and development, regulatory approvals, intellectual property rights, and licensing.
+A biopharma and healthtech company developing a new science, product or technology can face challenges in meeting ongoing disclosure obligations to keep the market appropriately informed after listing.
+In some jurisdictions, a reporting code or similar guidance may exist to help listed biopharma and healthtech companies adopt certain industry-specific reporting practices.
+These can include disclosures covering matters such as research and development, clinical trials, medical devices, regulatory approvals, intellectual property rights, and licensing.
+Ongoing reporting on the status of clinical trials is a particularly challenging area often encountered, with a number of biopharma and healthtech companies having been fined by securities regulators for not promptly or properly disclosing the results of clinical trials.